Royal Palace of Milan: Napoleonic era and restoration

-In 1796, Napoleon Bonaparte - still a general of the French army - occupied Milan and made it capital of the newly proclaimed Cisalpine Republic, following his victory in the battle of Lodi.

-The Palazzo was then renamed the National Palace and became initially the seat of the Cisalpine Republic's military command and then its Directorate.

-When the Austro-Russians regained control of Milan in 1799, the French government quickly auctioned most of the Palazzo's furnishings and allowed the rest to be looted by the general population.
+In 1796, Napoleon Bonaparte - still a general of the French Revolutionary Army - occupied Milan and made it capital of the newly proclaimed Cisalpine Republic, following his victory in the Battle of Lodi.
+The palazzo was then renamed the National Palace and became initially the seat of the Cisalpine Republic's military command and then its Directorate.
+When the Austro-Russians regained control of Milan in 1799, the French government quickly auctioned most of the palazzo's furnishings and allowed the rest to be looted by the general population.

-After being damaged considerably, the Palazzo returned to and even surpassed its former splendor in 1805, when it was eventually named "Royal Palace": Milan had become the capital of the Kingdom of Italy, ruled by Napoleon's adoptive son Eugène de Beauharnais, who was appointed Viceroy and chose it to be his official residence.

-Milan was now the capital of a vast kingdom spanning all across northern Italy and the Palazzo Reale was therefore renovated to ensure it was worthy of its title.
+After being damaged considerably, the palazzo returned to and even surpassed its former splendor in 1805, when it was eventually named "Royal Palace": Milan had become the capital of the Kingdom of Italy, ruled by Napoleon's adoptive son Eugène de Beauharnais, who was appointed viceroy and chose it to be his official residence.
+Milan was now the capital of a large kingdom spanning all across northern Italy and the Palazzo Reale was therefore renovated to ensure it was worthy of its title.

 The damaged interiors were repaired and replaced with new and lavish furniture; Andrea Appiani worked on new frescoes in the main official rooms (Sala delle Udienze Solenni, Sala della Rotonda and Sala della Lanterna).
 As per the exterior, Eugène de Beauharnais invited Luigi Canonica to create an entire new block called "La Cavallerizza" (nowadays occupied by the city council offices).
 New stables, a large riding school and a place to give equestrian public performances, together with many offices were built in the new block in austere neo-classical style.
-The project was completed years later by Giacomo Tazzini, who also worked on the Via Larga's facade.
+The project was completed years later by Giacomo Tazzini, who also worked on the Via Larga façade.
 The complex was connected to the royal theatre (Cannobiana Theatre, at the time) through a bridge on via Restrelli.

-With the fall of Napoleon in 1814, the Kingdom of Italy toppled and the huge Palazzo, together with Milan, returned in Austrian hands.

-The Kingdom of Lombardy–Venetia was formed and the royal palace remained the official seat of power of a wide realm even under Austrian rule.
+With the fall of Napoleon in 1814, the Kingdom of Italy toppled and the huge palazzo, together with Milan, returned to Austrian hands.
+The Kingdom of Lombardy–Venetia was formed and the royal palace remained the official seat of power of a wide realm under Austrian rule.